A place to waste some time

 Each night their croaking is loud and constant.
 It is an amphibian Tinder run amuck.

-It reminds me of when a grade schoolteacher asked me to bring in some tadpoles.
+It reminds me of when a grade school teacher asked me to bring in some tadpoles.
 If they had lived, they would be about 61 years old this year.
 I hope they have had good lives and planned well for their retirement.

 Give me a second while I jump to the book of Genesis, where God told Adam and Eve: “Be fruitful and multiply and fill the earth and subdue it…”